HP-00/GPT3-blog-to-tweet-thread/README.md

 1. Open https://blog-to-thread.up.railway.app/.
 2. Paste the blog post you want to convert into the prompt box and click generate.
-3. Once your Tweet Thread has been generated, you can copy the individual Tweets and publish them on on your Twitter account.
+3. Once your Tweet Thread has been generated, you can copy the individual Tweets and publish them on your Twitter account.

 ## Features and technologies